aergoio/guide/source/using-raft-consensus/membership.rst

 **Check result of enterprise transaction**

-As with adding nodes, you should check "Total" and "Bps" in the results of the getconsensusinfo RPC.
+As with adding a node case, you should check "Total" and "Bps" in the results of the getconsensusinfo RPC.

 .. code-block:: shell